Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Machine learning based cosmological parameter inference

 In this work, the errors are estimated by the standard deviation of the vector of $\Delta f \sigma_{8, i} = (y_{\mathrm{pred}, i} - y_{\mathrm{true}, i})$, where $y_{\mathrm{pred}, i}$ and $y_{\mathrm{true}, i}$ are the CNN prediction and the ground truth for the $i$-th test data, respectively.

-The validity of this estimation is confirmed as follows. \begin{itemize} \item We make a $30 \times 30$ grid of parameters for $\Omega_{m} \in [0.1, 0.5]$ and $\sigma_8 \in [0.6, 1.0]$. \item For each redshift, we evaluate the $f \sigma_8$ in the whole grid and then, we pick 400 grid points (this is the same number of the test data for our CNN) from them. \item We make the fake CNN predictions based on Gaussian with error $\sigma$. \item We compare the predicted error from the standard deviation of $\Delta f \sigma_{8, i}$ vector with fiducial error. \end{itemize}
+To probe the validity of this estimation, we perform the following test: \begin{itemize} \item We make a $30 \times 30$ grid of parameters for $\Omega_{m} \in [0.1, 0.5]$ and $\sigma_8 \in [0.6, 1.0]$. \item For each redshift, we evaluate the $f \sigma_8$ in the whole grid, and then, we pick 400 grid points (the same number of the test data for our CNN) from them. \item We draw predictions for $f \sigma_8$ based on a normal distribution with mean given by the value at each point and with error $\sigma$.
+This is justified by considering a large number of simulations and the central limit theorem. \item We compare the predicted error from the standard deviation of $\Delta f \sigma_{8, i}$ vector with the fiducial error assumed in the previous step. \end{itemize}

-Figures~\ref{fig:CNN_scatter} and \ref{fig:CNN_hist_dm_halo} show the relation between true and predicted $f\sigma_8$ and $\Delta f \sigma_8$ for our CNN results for dark matter (blue) and halo (orange) images, respectively.
-For comparison purposes, here we use all halos in making images without throwing away halos.
-The horizontal axis corresponds to $\Delta f \sigma_8$, and the vertical axis shows the number of test images for each $\Delta f \sigma_8$.
-By comparing the results for dark matter images and halo images, we find that the errors are mostly comparable for all redshift bins, while the results for the dark matter images are better for $z=2.5$.
+Figure~\ref{fig:CNN_scatter} shows the relation between true and predicted $f\sigma_8$ for our CNN results, respectively for dark matter (blue) and halo (orange) test images.
+Figure~\ref{fig:CNN_hist_dm_halo} displays histograms of $\Delta f \sigma_8$ for the test data, allowing us to compare errors between the dark matter and halo images.
+As shown in Figure~\ref{fig:CNN_hist_dm_halo}, all histograms are centred around zero, indicating the effectiveness of our approach in constraining $f \sigma_8.$

-For both dark matter and halo images, we find that the error decreases when the redshift becomes larger.
-It is one of the possibilities that the non-linearities make it more difficult to extract the information from the matter distribution at the low redshift.
-At $z=2.5$, the error for the halo images is larger than the one for the dark matter and comparable to the one for $z=1.75$ halo images.
-We can consider that it is caused by the shot noise because the halo number in the simulation at $z=2.5$ is less than one-tenth of the other redshift in using all halos.
+Here, for comparison purposes, we use all the halos when building the images (without disregarding any halo).
+By comparing the results for dark matter and halo images, we find that the errors are mostly comparable across all redshift bins, while the results for the dark matter images are better at $z=3.0$.
+The error decreases as the redshift increases for both dark matter and halo images.
+One possibility is that non-linearities make it more challenging to extract information from the matter distribution at low redshifts.
+At $z=3.0$, the error for the halo images is larger than that for the dark matter and comparable to the error for $z=2.0$ halo images.
+We can attribute this to shot noise because the number of halos in the simulation at $z=3.0$ is less than one-tenth of the number at other redshifts when considering all halos.

+As a side note, when we test our CNN with the dark matter images of $64^3$ grids, corresponding to $k=0.4\ \hmpc$, we observe slightly improved errors by approximately $15\%$ across all the redshifts we consider.
+Given the configuration of the Quijote simulation we utilize, the Poisson shot noise dominates the dark matter power spectrum at $k = \mathcal{O}(1)\ \hmpc$.
+It is probable that the CNN performs well in analyzing these scales.